Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 The Kite Runner by Khaled Hosseini is set in Afghanistan at a time of turbulence.
 This book is about the friendship between two boys: one is the son of a wealthy man, the other is the son of the wealthy man's servant.
 This book will stay in your memory long after you've finished reading it.

-It has some very adult themes so it's best for older readers.
+It has some very adult themes and harrowing experiences so it's best for older readers.
 Although the main characters are young and YA readers will relate to them, this is not technically teen fiction but rather adult fiction which will appeal to young adults.

 Lord of the Flies by William Golding